-A typical Laughter Yoga sessions have four steps:
+A typical Laughter Yoga sessions consists of four steps:

 Step 1.
 Clapping and Warming-Up Exercises

 Clap hands parallel to each other for full finger-to-finger and palm-to-palm contact, thus stimulating Acupressure points in our hands to increase energy levels.

 - Rhythm is added to the clapping, to further increase energy levels and group synchronicity, often a 1-2, 1-2-3 rhythm.

 - Movement is then added.
 There are many variations, but most move hands up and down and swing from side to side, with corresponding movements of the hands and feet.

 - A simple chant is added to the clapping, normally HO, HO, HA-HA-HA.
 These are heavy exhalations that come from the belly, to stimulate diaphragmatic breathing.

 - Adding dance movements boosts feelings of happiness and joy.
 Enthusiastic clapping, chanting and movement, help build positive energy, gets the diaphragm moving, and creates a positive group dynamics in preparation for Laughter.